heidihw/lilyvale/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Returns the transaction history for the user.
-The user must be logged in.
+**Description:** Writes a new review with the given title, stars, and description.

 **Example Request:** POST parameters of `title=Cool!`, `stars=5`, and `description=Omg!
 I love itttt!`